Tembo Savings logo

 Start investing today with a Stocks and Shares Lifetime ISA

-Open a Stocks and Shares Lifetime ISA with Tembo today and not only will you benefit from the 25% government bonus, you’ll also be doing some good for the world too, thanks to our high-growth ESG fund.
-If you’d rather keep your savings in cash, take a look at our Cash Lifetime ISA, offering our market-leading 4.75% AER (variable) interest rate.
+Open a Stocks and Shares Lifetime ISA with Tembo today, and not only will you benefit from the 25% government bonus, but you’ll also be investing in companies that meet environmental, social, and governance standards through our high-growth ESG fund.